 Point provides around-the-clock security personnel whose responsibility is to always have a very public presence on campus.
 Security Officers are not Law Enforcement, and thus has no legal authority to make arrests, interrogate students or perform any other activities normally associated with law enforcement.
 Security Officers do not carry weapons.
-However, Point security officers will report any illegal activity on our campus to the Student Life Department, and/or the local police department, and the University will cooperate with law enforcement in such cases.
+However, Point security officers will report any illegal activity on our campus to the Student Life Office, and/or the local police department, and the University will cooperate with law enforcement in such cases.
 When security personnel approach students and request any activity cease, students are expected to comply.
 Failure to comply with security requests will be reported to the Student Life Office and will be dealt with in an appropriate manner.
-If students feel security personnel are making inappropriate requests, they should still comply with the request, then schedule an appointment with the Student Life Office to resolve the issue later.
+If students feel security personnel are making inappropriate requests, they should still comply with the request, then schedule an appointment with the Dean of Students or Associate Dean of Students to resolve the issue later.

-In accordance with the Campus Security Act, criminal activity on campus is reported each year through material available at registration.
+In accordance with the Campus Security Act, criminal activity on campus is reported each year through material available on the website.
 This material will also be available upon request throughout the year.